Carlton W. Reeves: Jamison v. McClendon

+J.W. v.
+City of Jackson

+On March 23, 2023, Reeves issued a lengthy opinion holding that the City of Jackson had violated the due process rights of over 1,000 children by intentionally misleading them to consume lead contaminated water.
+The plaintiffs brought bodily integrity claims and state-created danger claims, but under Fifth Circuit case law, only the bodily integrity claims survived.
+Reeves' opinion criticized the circuit court for not recognizing the right to state-created danger, stating that "The Fifth Circuit’s categorical bar on holding government actors accountable for the dangers they create or enhance has also had nightmarish consequences for ordinary citizens."
+Reeves dismissed some defendants, including the mayor, on qualified immunity grounds.

+United States of America v.
+Bullock

+On June 28, 2023, Reeves struck down the felon-in possession statute as applied against the defendant, Jesse Bullock.
+The opinion is a critique of both the Supreme Court's expansion of Second Amendment rights in New York State Rifle & Pistol Association, Inc. v.
+Bruen and originalism.

+Green v.
+Thomas

+In an order denying qualified immunity for police detective Jacquelyn Thomas, Reeves critiqued the Supreme Court's establishment and expansion of qualified immunity.

-Nomination to United States Sentencing Commission
+Appointment to United States Sentencing Commission

 On May 11, 2022, President Joe Biden announced his intent to nominate Reeves to serve as a member of the United States Sentencing Commission.
 On May 12, 2022, his nomination was sent to the Senate, he has been nominated to fill the position and chairmanship left vacant by Judge Patti B. Saris, whose term expired.
 On June 8, 2022, a hearing on his nomination was held before the Senate Judiciary Committee.
-On July 21, 2022, his nomination was reported out of committee by a voice vote, with 6 Republican senators voting “no” on record.
+On July 21, 2022, his nomination was reported out of committee by a voice vote, with six Republican senators voting “no” on record.
 On August 4, 2022, the United States Senate confirmed his nomination by a voice vote.